Staten Island Railway: Future plans

 There has been discussion of building an in-fill station in the Rosebank neighborhood, which would bridge the longest gap between two stations (Grasmere and Clifton).
 The area was once home to the Rosebank station on the railway's now-defunct South Beach Branch, which was located east of the proposed station site.

-Several proposals have been made to connect the SIR to the subway system, including the abandoned, unfinished Staten Island Tunnel and a line along the Verrazzano-Narrows Bridge using B Division cars and loading gauge, but economic, political and engineering difficulties have prevented these projects from realization.
+Several proposals have been made to connect the SIR to the subway system, including the abandoned, unfinished Staten Island Tunnel and a line along the Verrazzano–Narrows Bridge using B Division cars and loading gauge, but economic, political and engineering difficulties have prevented these projects from realization.

-Possible branch restoration
+Possible North Shore Branch restoration

 In a 2006 report, the Staten Island Advance explored the restoration of passenger service on 5.1 mi of the North Shore Branch between St. George and Arlington.
 Completion of a study is necessary to qualify the project for an estimated $360 million.
 A preliminary study found that ridership could reach 15,000 daily.
 U.S. Senator Chuck Schumer of New York requested $4 million of federal funding for a detailed feasibility study.
 In 2012, the MTA released an analysis of North Shore transportation solutions which included proposals for the reintroduction of heavy rail, light rail or bus rapid transit using the North Shore line's right-of-way.
 Other options included system management, which would improve existing bus service, and the possibility of future ferry and water taxi service.
 Bus rapid transit was preferred for its cost ($352 million in capital investment) and relative ease of implementation.
 In January 2018, the project had yet to receive funding.
 As part of the 2015–2019 MTA Capital Program, $4 million was allocated for an analysis of Staten Island light rail.